Bloodielie/uWebSockets.py/README.md

 #### Ready all thrusters

-* `pip install uWebSockets.py` no compiler needed, installs without any dependencies.
-Integrates seamlessly.
+* `pip install uws` no compiler needed, has no dependencies.
+Integrates seamlessly with Python 3.6+.

 For a performance reference, consider [Japronto performance graph](https://github.com/squeaky-pl/japronto#performance), then the following graph: